jdz32/github-guide/README.md

 -------------------------------------------------

-This guide will walk you through creating a GitHub account, creating a new repository to contain all the homework for one week, and creating new a file for each assignment in that homework.
+This guide will walk you through creating a GitHub account, forking a homework repository to contain your homework for one week, and creating new a file for assignments in that homework.

 ### To create a GitHub account ###